jundalisay/sp/content/en/research/aristotle/metaphysics/book-1/part-9.md

 "Further, they must set up a second kind of number (with which arithmetic deals), and all the objects which are called 'intermediate' by some thinkers; and how do these exist or from what principles do they proceed?
 Or why must they be intermediate between the things in this sensible world and the things-themselves?

-"Further, the units in must each come from a prior but this is impossible.
+Further, the units in must each come from a prior but this is impossible.